tyjeter/claude-prompt-compressor/README.md

 ## How it works

 The hook intercepts every prompt via the `UserPromptSubmit` event.
 If compression saves characters, the compressed version is injected as additional context for the model to use.
+Further testing and benchmarks will be provided soon :3

 Prompts containing code blocks or over 2000 characters are skipped automatically.